mesumbinshaukat/MAIIDE/extensions/maiide-openrouter/README.md

 - **No responses**
   - Check the Output/Developer Tools console for errors.
   - Try a simpler model (e.g., `openrouter/auto`).
+- **Agent actions not working**
+  - Enable `maiide.agentActions.enabled` in settings.
+  - Actions are parsed from responses like [ACTION: run_command: npm install].
+  - You will be prompted to confirm execution for safety.

 ## CI
 - This repo includes a GitHub Actions workflow at `/.github/workflows/build.yml` that compiles and packages a VSIX on push to `main` and uploads it as an artifact.